Spring Attachment for Precision Drilling

 Final Results

-The spring can fail under stress, which is a pretty big safety concern.
-If the attachment is pushed too hard onto the workpiece, the rings can mangle.
+The spring does fail under stress, which is a big safety concern.
+If the attachment is pushed too hard onto the workpiece, the inner ring “arms” can mangle.
 You can see the type of force that was responsible for the failure, the left is torsional and the right is bending.